YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 1. Convert an RGB image to a single channel image on a new color space using `cv2.cvtColor()`.
 2. Normalize the single channel image using [CLAHE](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) (Contrast Limited Adaptive Histogram Equalization).
 3. Obtain a binary image by selecting the pixels within the range of 'threshold'.
-4. Repeat the process for multiple color spaces and channels, and take the union of all binary images to get an multi-channel-thresholded binary image.
+4. Repeat the process for multiple color spaces and channels, and take the union of all binary images to get a multi-channel-thresholded binary image.

-After tuning, I decided to implement three channels and associated threshold values as follows:
+After tuning, I decided to implement three color channels with proper threshold values as follows:

 | Color Space        | Channel   |  Threshold |
 |:------------------:|:---------:|:----------:|